 As you can tell, this can be quite tedious.
 Additionally, beyond the initial development effort, maintaining a custom PDF generator requires ongoing upkeep.
 Bug fixes, compatibility updates, and potential security vulnerabilities all become your responsibility.

-Although the customization and learning experience can be valuable, the time investment and ongoing maintenance burden can be significant.
+Although the customization and learning experience of building your own PDF generator can be valuable, the time investment and ongoing maintenance burden can be significant.
 Using a library like react-pdf relieves you of the burden of implementing all these features, allowing you to focus on the core logic of your application.

-To install the react-pdf package, run the following terminal command:
+To install react-pdf, run the following terminal command:

 npm i @react-pdf/renderer